-Configuring the Hyvä composer repository
+Configuring the Hyvä Composer Repository

 There are two ways to install Hyvä:

-Do not use ssh-key authentication in CI/CD
+Do not use SSH key authentication in CI/CD

 The project you are looking for could not be found or you don't have permissions to view it

-Either you have not configured a Hyvä composer repository, or you might have configured the packagist.com repository, but did not configure the authentication key in the auth.json file.
+There are two possible reasons: either you have not configured a Hyvä composer repository, or you have configured the packagist.com repository but have not added the authentication key to the auth.json file.

-If there is no record similar to this
+Open your composer.json and look for the repositories section.
+If there is no record similar to this:

 "repositories": {